Top Data Science Courses 2020

 Data Collection:

-You will always need the right set of data to make the right kind of inferences.
+You will always need the right data set to make the right inferences.
 Data Collection can be done in four ways –

-- Handling internal data that belongs to your company and is collected through various business operations.
-Such data is usually relevant in nature.
+• Handling internal data that belongs to your company is collected through various business operations.
+Such data is usually relevant.

-- Using Web crawling and Web scraping tools need to be done responsibly.
+• Using Web crawling and Web scraping tools needs to be done responsibly.

 Resources to get started with Data Collection: